Please read these guidelines before heading out to the festival!

 - Expect RBT's and/or Drug Swab Testing going in to and out of the festival.
 The local police have staged these in previous years and we expect this to happen again.
 This is in the interests of public road safety for both the event and the local community and we can't stress enough how important it is to make sure you are well rested and sober before driving to/from the festival.

-- In 2016 we will be introducing a drink and drug testing service which will be available at all times at the main First Aid tent, and at the festival exit on Monday and Tuesday.
+- In 2018 we will be continuing to offer a drink and drug testing service from Blow Me First which will be available at all times near the main First Aid tent, and at the festival exit on Monday and Tuesday.
 If you are in doubt, please utilise this service and save yourself the risk.

 Unfortunately there are some people who choose to sneak in to the festival to avoid paying or contributing.
 This is unfair to everyone and damages the festival.
 For those who have a genuine problem with affording an entry ticket we encourage you to pursue volunteer work opportunities, or consider our cheaper tickets early in the year.
 To discourage this behavior further, not only will the person found be refused entry – but all the passengers in the car will be banned as well for being accessories and no ticket refunds will be issued.
 Don't do it!